-Personalization in Customer Experience vs. Customer Communications Management
+Personalization in Customer Experience vs. CCM

 Now that we’re collecting data on visitors and customers at every touchpoint and through every channel throughout the customer life cycle, and we know so much about them – their preferences, their behaviors, their purchasing patterns – personalization must be robust and effective from acquisition to service to retention, right?

 Wrong.
 Respondents to the study we commissioned through Forrester Consulting identified insufficient ability to achieve the same degree of personalization across all customer communications as one of the three largest gaps preventing companies from being satisfied with their current CCM solutions.

 One reason why companies are failing to achieve the same degree of personalization across all customer communications is because people who are focused on customer acquisition – marketing and sales – think of personalization in a slightly different way than those who are focused on customer service and retention do.
 It comes down to how much you know about your prospects versus your customers.

 Before they are customers, people exploring a brand are just visitors or prospects.
 We don’t know them yet; all we have is a set of generalizations based on visitor behavior metrics gathered by the digital experience delivery (DXD) platform driving web and mobile customer experience.
 Though some DXD platforms are getting very, very good at delivering individualized experiences to digital channel visitors based on persona-driven assumptions, we still can’t really personalize communications in the way CCM leaders think of it until prospects become actual customers.
 Once they’re customers, they’re known to us.
 We have a relationship with them, and we can start to gather much more specific and meaningful data that help us move beyond personas into the realm of true personalization.